 Puff sleeve dresses are particularly on trend right now.
 If you take a look at the major trends for winter and fall 2020, you’ll see that voluminous sleeves are a big feature on many runway shows.

-This dress from Lark & Ro ticks many “hide a tummy” boxes.
-It has a v-neck, it’s a wrap style and it drapes in a flattering way.
+This dress from Lark & Ro (below) ticks many “hide a tummy” boxes.
+It has a v-neck, it’s a wrap style, it is patterned and it drapes in a flattering way.
 The puff sleeves end at the bust-line, which will draw the attention there rather than to your tummy.

 A blouson dress is another option which can work for some women but not for others.
 The blouson top can create the illusion that your top half is a little larger as well as draping over the tummy, which makes your waist look smaller.

 I’ve featured a number of belted dresses above already as you shouldn’t shy way from trying a belted style.
 Just be sure that you try different places to belt your dress, and settle on emphasizing your slimmest point.

 A trapeze, or a swing style dress is what you saw me wearing at the start of this article.
 These skim over the tummy area and, if you choose a high-low style like the dress from Karen Kane (below), they can emphasize the legs instead.